Connect with us

 Image/Tutorial: The Craft Nest

-To make it, laying three red pipe cleaners on top of each other in a star pattern.
+To make it, lay three red pipe cleaners on top of each other in a star pattern.
 Then bend the pipe cleaners around each other to secure them together.
 But make sure that you maintain the same star shape.
-Now pick a side of the pipe cleaner star, and start spiraling it into the center of the flower.
+Now, pick a side of the pipe cleaner star, and start spiraling it into the center of the flower.
 But make sure to keep the spiral tight.
-Then continue to spiral all pipe cleaners to the center of the flower.
-After that, use a pipe cleaner of different color to make a stem for your flower.
-Then attach the stem to the flower by bending it over the center of the flower, wher the pipe cleaners are connected.
+Then, continue to spiral all pipe cleaners to the center of the flower.
+After that, use a pipe cleaner of a different color to make a stem for your flower.
+Then attach the stem to the flower by bending it over the center of the flower, where the pipe cleaners are connected.

 Vases